Kotlin/coroutines-examples/kotlin-coroutines-informal.md

   as explained in [Kotlin operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html).
 * Function `fold` works likes [`Collection.fold`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/fold.html)
   extension in the standard library and provides means to iterate all elements in the context.
-* Operator `plus` works like ['Set.plus`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/plus.html)
+* Operator `plus` works like [`Set.plus`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/plus.html)
   extension in the standard library and returns a combination of two contexts with elements on the right-hand side of plus replacing elements with the same key on the left-hand side.
 * Function `minusKey` returns a context that does not contain a specified key.

-The `Element` of the coroutine context is a context itself.
+An `Element` of the coroutine context is a context itself.
 It is a singleton context with this element only.
-This allows to create composite contexts by taking library definitions of coroutine context elements and joining them with `+`.
+This enables creation of composite contexts by taking library definitions of coroutine context elements and joining them with `+`.
 For example, if one library defines `auth` element with user authorization information, and some other library defines `CommonPool` object with some execution context information, then you can use a `launch{}` [coroutine builder](#coroutine-builders) with the combined context using